+Part C of the research will be quantitative approach to determine the set of supplier selection criteria for the model.
 The authors will use the results of part A through literature review and in-depth interview to take some statistical tests.
-F although some criteria can be quantified like cost or capability.
+Firstly, a pilot study will be done to test the reliability and validity of the measurement scale.
+The result of this will be an official set of criteria.
+Secondly, an official survey will be implemented.
+The questionnaires are designed mainly on the basis of five-point Likert Scale from 1 to 5 to collect data about the importance of supplier selection criteria although some criteria can be quantified like cost or capability.
 It is because the authors wish to assess how much sourcing managers agree or disagree with a particular statement, for example “The initial price of materials affects the supplier selection decision”.

-reliability Because the dissertation objective is to apply the supplier selection criteria into the selection of the best supplier by using the ANP method, so the dissertation only stops at exploring criteria in the industry scope and then test their validity and reliability.
+SPSS software version 20 will be used to process the data to test the reliability (Cronbach’s alpha) and validity of criteria by which criteria and sub-criteria are explored basing on factor loading.
+Further, various statistical tests were conducted to validate the results.
+Because the dissertation objective is to apply the supplier selection criteria into the selection of the best supplier by using the ANP method, so the dissertation only stops at exploring criteria in the industry scope and then test their validity and reliability.
 If any criteria or sub-criteria are deleted after running Cronbach’s alpha and Exploratory factor analysis, in-depth interview with T&A experts will be re-conducted to explore the reason in order to validate the results

 There are approximately 6,000 T&A companies in Vietnam, in which 62% of the T&A companies are located in the south, 30% in the north, and 8% in the central.
-Therefore, to ensure comprehensive results, will be applied, in which iswill be. y because is applied, is to define the sample size for the dissertation.
-OpenEpi software will be used to calculate the sample size. .
+Therefore, to ensure comprehensive results, stratified random sampling will be applied, in which proportionate stratified sampling where the stratum of the sample is proportional to the random sample in the population will be used.
+The list of respondents will be extracted from Vietnam T&A industry directory.
+For sample size, because stratified random sampling is applied, design effect (DEFF) is the most suitable to define the sample size for the dissertation.
+OpenEpi software will be used to calculate the sample size.

+As the survey covers businesses in across regions, it is unavoidable that the information will be missed.
+We will design a particular program to identify each business based on the number of reported characteristics, such as address, business registration certificate.

 Part D

+Part D of the research is to apply the supplier selection model into practice.
+Three typical companies representing all production methods will be chosen.
+The results of applying this supplier selection model into selecting suppliers by using ANP method of each case will be analyzed.
+From then policy suggestions will be given for T&A companies when applying this set of criteria.

-Part 6 is conclusion and recommendations for Vietnamese T&A businesses to select the right auxiliary material suppliers in the period of integration.
+Also, in this part, conclusion and recommendations for Vietnamese T&A businesses to select the right auxiliary material suppliers in the period of integration are presented.
 Logical reasoning approach will be used to present measures that Vietnamese T&A businesses need to select the right auxiliary material suppliers in the period of integration.

 Scope of the research